BCSC 163: Syllabus

 It is through our own honesty and our trust in others’ honesty that we can learn from each other and work together to create new knowledge.
 For this reason, when dishonesty enters our community, we put in question all of the work we do and undermine our ability to bring new knowledge and good to the world.
 In this course, you will be learning appropriate conventions for engaging with and citing the work of others, and I will work with you to make sure you know what you need to do in order to submit work that meets expectations for originality and proper citation.

 What is “plagiarism”?
 Plagiarism is the use of an idea, phrase, or other material from a written or spoken source without signaling and providing a “pathway” to the source at the place of use in a work for which you claim authorship.
 Examples include: the misrepresentation of sources used in a work for which you claim authorship; the improper use of course materials in a work for which you claim authorship; the use of papers that are purchased and turned in as your own work; submission of written work such as laboratory reports, computer programs, or papers, which have been copied from the work of other students, with or without their knowledge and consent.
 You can avoid the risk of plagiarism in written work or oral presentations by clearly indicating the source of any idea or wording that you did not produce, either in footnotes or in the paper or presentation itself, and in a list of references (e.g., bibliography or works cited page).
 Sources must be given regardless of whether the idea, phrase or other material is quoted directly, paraphrased or summarized in your own words.
 Direct quotes must always be placed in quotation marks in addition to the other citation information that is required.
-(This definition of plagiarism was adapted from the definition developed by the Writing, Speaking, and Argument Program at the University of Rochester)
+(This definition of plagiarism was adapted from the definition developed by the Writing, Speaking, and Argument Program at the University of Rochester; see honesty policy.

 • An incident of dishonesty in Writing & Thinking Activities, Cognition & Writing Concepts Assignment, or Research Project drafts results in a 1/3-letter grade reduction in the final course grade (essentially, this represents a major breach of the course contract)